 * One caveat on these: A small amount of sweet corn, papaya and summer squash sold in the US is produced from genetically modified seeds (GMO’s).
 Buy organic varieties of these crops if you want to avoid genetically modified produce.

-How I clean my produce
+How I clean my produce without chemicals

 One last note, I know some of you have asked about cleaning supplies.
 Branch Basics has long been a favorite product for me since it is the only cleaning product I get, since you can literally use it for everything cleaning-wise.
 Think stain-remover, laundry, cleaning counters and everything in the kitchen.
 I use it to clean all of my produce and feel good about it since it’s all plant and mineral-based, and since it doesn’t leave a residue.
 And yes, I use it on both organic and conventional foods that I buy based on the suggestions above.
 I highly recommend it; try it for yourself and see if you don’t love it!